Navigating GCC Tax Changes: A Guide for Entrepreneurs

 Kuwait: Implementing a 15% corporate tax on profits starting in 2025.
 This applies to all local and foreign-owned businesses.

 UAE & Saudi Arabia: The UAE has a 9% CIT effective from 2023, while Saudi Arabia still has a 20% tax on net adjusted profits.
-Now, both countries are adopting OECD tax frameworks.
+Now, both countries are also adopting OECD tax frameworks.

 2. Domestic Minimum Top-Up Tax (DMTT) for Multinationals